-Lucas Thanos is a Greek composer, director, choreographer, translator and writer.
-Known for his deep research in Ancient Greek drama, he became one of the best world experts in staging ancient chorus in the tragedies of Aeschylus.
+Lucas Thanos is a Greek composer, director, choreographer, translator, and writer.
+Known for his deep research in Ancient Greek drama, he became one of the best world experts in staging ancient choruses in the tragedies of Aeschylus.

-His music style is formed under the influence of Byzantine music, works of Bach, Rachmaninov, Shostakovich, Nino Rota, Ennio Morricone and M. Hadzidakis.
-Thanos positions himself, first of all, as a classic composer, being an author of many symphonic works, piano concerts, suites, operas, and chamber music.
-Despite that, he has tried himself in many musical genres, from synth pop and jazz to traditional and ethnic.
+His music style is formed under the influence of Byzantine music, works of Bach, Rachmaninov, Shostakovich, Nino Rota, Ennio Morricone, and M. Hadzidakis.
+Thanos positions himself, first of all, as a classical composer, being an author of many symphonic works, piano concerts, suites, operas, and chamber music.
+Despite that, he has tried himself in many musical genres, from synth-pop and jazz to traditional and ethnic.

-His younger sister Amalia Maria Thanou lives in Los Angeles together with their mother.
-She is a professional athlete, dancer, actress and lawyer.
-His uncle Dimitris Papagiannis is a famous Greek actor and for many years was a head of Drama School ‘Iakovos Kambanellis’.
-Georgos Thanos, the uncle from the paternal side, was an athlete and got the second prize in the World University Championship in Paris and for six years was a winner in Balkan Athletics Championship in the pole vault.
-It was him who took Lucas into athletics instead of a ballet dance school, believing that he should follow the family tradition.
-Despite this, Lucas was hiding his sport shoes in the shrubs by Kallimarmaro Stadium and secretly attending ballet classes cross the street in Rallou Manou School of Dance.
-Dimitris Thanos, Lucas’ cousin, was a poet, on whose poem, Mia Kori, he composed one of the songs for the album Salpisma.
+His younger sister L. Thanou is a well-known actress who lives in Los Angeles.
+His uncle Dimitris Papagiannis is a Greek actor and for many years was a head of Drama School ‘Iakovos Kambanellis’.
+George Thanos, the uncle from the paternal side, was an athlete and got the second prize in the World University Championship in Paris and for six years was a winner in Balkan Athletics Championship in the pole vault.
+He took Lucas to athletics instead of a ballet dance school, believing he should follow the family tradition.
+Despite this, Lucas was hiding his sports shoes in the shrubs by Kallimarmaro Stadium and secretly attending ballet classes across the street at Rallou Manou School of Dance.
+Dimitris Thanos, Lucas’ cousin, was a poet, whose poem, Mia Kori, he composed one of the songs for the album Salpisma.

-After his incredible youthful success with the album Salpisma, 16-year-old Thanos has left for studies to Rome, to the Università degli Studi di Roma "La Sapienza" for Sociology and Philosophy, along with ballet classes at Scuola di danza Teatro dell' Opera di Roma.
-This time he gets married to Idili Tsaliki, young singer and composer, and has a son from this marriage, Christos Thanos, well-known actor and director in Greece.
+After his incredible youthful success with the album Salpisma, 16-year-old Thanos has left for studies in Rome, to the Università Degli Studi di Roma "La Sapienza" for Sociology and Philosophy, along with ballet classes at Scuola di Danza Teatro dell' Opera di Roma.
+This time he gets married to Idili Tsaliki, a young singer and composer, and has a son from this marriage, Christos Thanos, a well-known actor and director in Greece.
 His studies take him to Accademia Nazionale di Santa Cecilia for Conducting for 2 years.
 The next stop was The Royal Conservatoire of Music, Toronto, Canada, where Thanos continued his piano studies.
-From there he went to Julliard School of Music, New York for music theory, focusing on Bach’s chorales, then Columbia University, where he went for Master of Fine Arts in Film for Directing, and his teacher there was Milos Forman.
-Studies were interrupted with other studies – dance classes in the New York dance environment of the era, particularly Steps New York.
+From there he went to New York.
+Studies were interrupted by other studies – dance classes in the New York dance environment of the era, particularly Steps New York.
 It was modern techniques and jazz.
 The non-stop research took him to Los Angeles, as he jokes himself “to be a bit closer to the Californian sun”.
 There, at Stanley Holden Dance Center, he was attending for three years ballet classes with Alexandra Denisova, whom Thanos considers his major teacher of dance.
-Simultaneously he was attending Depree Dance Academy, practicing jazz, and was going for acting classes of Milton Katsellas, having Michelle Pfeiffer and George Clooney as his classmates, and at the Actors Studio, Los Angeles.
+Simultaneously he was attending Depree Dance Academy, practicing jazz, and going to acting classes of Milton Katsellas, having Michelle Pfeiffer and George Clooney as his classmates, and at the Actors Studio, Los Angeles.

 Now Lucas Thanos lives with his wife and her child in Greece.